Faieee/final_project/README.md

 **[Link to Fab5's Tableau Dashboard](https://public.tableau.com/app/profile/amanda8204/viz/FinalProject_16668222456730/Dashboard1)**

 **Report for this dashboard:**
-- Age has the highest correlation to high/low 1994 income at 0.32.
+- **Age has the highest correlation to high/low 1994 income at 0.32.**
 - This visualization shows that the average age of respondents in the high income group was 44, while it was 34 in the low income group.
-- The next highest correlation is relationship at 0.16.
-Marital Status, a similar variable, was 0.14.
+- **The next highest correlation is Relationship at 0.16.** Marital Status, a similar variable, was 0.14.
 The underlying variable, sex, which only had a correlation of 0.02 may have accounted for this slight difference.
 - Educational Attainment had a correlation of 0.14.
 Education levels vary across country of origin; however, higher earners in our U.S. dataset tended to have college degrees, whereas lower income earners tended to not have college degrees.
 - Although race is not well correlated to income, our dataset had a preponderance of white people.
 - Higher income earners tended to have more capital gains, which stands to reason.